vmware/container-service-extension/docs/NFS_STATIC_PV.md

 ### Creating a Cluster with an Attached NFS node

 NFS administration starts with cluster creation, where we can provision an NFS node.
-Let's create an Ubuntu-based cluster using the `vcd cse cluster create` command shown below.
+Let's create an Ubuntu based cluster using the `vcd cse cluster create` command shown below.
 The `--enable-nfs` option signals that CSE should include an NFS node.
 The `--ssh-key` option ensures nodes are provisioned with the user's SSH key.
 The